 1. Making a Cell Reference Absolute

-Here I want to show you the shortcut way to make an absolute cell reference with an example.
+Here I want to show you the absolute cell reference shortcut with an example.

 I want to make the A1 cell reference an absolute cell reference in cell C1.